elisacaffrey/MiFoDB/docs/source/quick_start.rst

 **3. Make your .bam file**

 You only have to do this once for each database version.
-Make sure to always use the .bam file mad from the same version of the database .fasta file.
+Make sure to always use the .bam file made from the same version of the database .fasta file.
 ::
  $  bowtie2-build MiFoDB_beta_v2_prok.fasta MiFoDB_prok_v2_index
  $  bowtie2 -x MiFoDB_prok_v2_index -1 EBC_087_S160_L003_R1.fastq.gz -2 EBC_087_S160_L003_R2.fastq.gz -S EBC_087_aligned_reads.sam